himotoyoshi/carray/guides/users/26_time_arrays.md

 ### Changing the unit: `to_unit`

+`to_unit` moves the array to another grid.
+Changing the resolution is a **cast** — the same thing `CArray.time` does to its input — not a promise that the values happen to fit.

-`to_unit` re-expresses the same instants on a **finer** grid.
-A day is 24 whole hours, so every element lands exactly where it already was — only the tick counting changes:
+Toward a **finer** grid it is exact.
+A day is 24 whole hours, so every element lands exactly where it already was and only the tick counting changes:

 ```ruby
 dt = CArray.time_series("2024-06-15", count: 3, unit: :D)